 - Proposed production budget: top sheet only.
 NOTE: if selected, a full, detailed budget will be required prior to phase 2.

 - Proposed financing structure: your proposed sources of revenue for financing the project.

 - Chain of title documentation: e.g. option agreement, transfer of rights agreement, and/or publisher’s agreement.
 Please include a writer’s agreement regarding underlying rights acquisition (if any) and screenplay.
 The option agreement must include proof of ownership.

-- Resume for each applicant clearly stating production experience: include your role on the production and the following information about each project: the writer/producer/director, genre, if it was a student film, final running time, any broadcasts/theatrical release/festivals played, is it in development, production, post or completed.
+- Resume for each applicant clearly stating production experience.
+Include your role on the production and the following information about each project: the writer/producer/director, genre, if it was a student film, final running time, any broadcasts/theatrical release/festivals played, is it in development, production, post or completed, plus budget level.

 - Letter of expectation from each team member: a paragraph from each team member describing what you hope to gain by participating in NSI Features First.

 - Letter of reference for each team member: this should help identify why the person writing the letter feels you are ready to take the step up to feature-length production.